mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.Plug.Korlib.*
 ******************

-Those platform-specific projects are identical to the one above, except they do use platform-specific dependencies like **Mosa.Kernel.x86** in the case of **Mosa.Plug.Korlib.x86**.
-Those are used if the **plug** must be implemented via a platform-specific standard or device.
+Those platform-specific projects are identical to the one above, except they do use platform-specific dependencies like **Mosa.Runtime.x86** in the case of **Mosa.Plug.Korlib.x86**.
+Those are used if the **plug** must be implemented via platform-specific instructions for example.

 ************
 Mosa.Runtime